 Maintaining proper posture isn’t always easy, and living in the age of handheld technology actually reinforces poor posture habits, which makes it even harder.
 Think about it: how often are you looking down at your smartphone, laptop, or tablet?
 For many of us, our heads are down in our phones most of the day.

 When we look down at our handheld technology, we have our heads at about a fifteen-degree angle, increasing the weight and pressure on our spines by about 27 pounds.
-Another 15 degrees forward and it weighs 40 pounds on the spine, and at 60 degrees, this weight goes all the way up to 60 pounds.
+Another 15 degrees forward, and it weighs 40 pounds on the spinal column.
+And at 60 degrees, this weight goes all the way up to 60 pounds.
 The more we put ourselves in this position, the more strain we put on our necks and backs.

 The strain we put on ourselves from poor posture may cause a multitude of debilitating issues, such as:

 - Strained muscles